DrBoltzmann/CarND-Advanced-Lane-Lines/project_writeup.md

 A more common failure is shown below, where the left lane was not found correctly.
 This was likely related to the features of the lane shoulder, where the binary_warped image would give the impression that the lane was far to the left.
 This would be corrected farther down the highway, but presented an issue with successfully segmenting the lane features.
 ![alt text][image17]

-An example of the left lane finding failure is shown below, where the high density of white from the lane shoulder produced an incorrect result from the algorithm.
+An example of features in between the lanes producing incorrect lane finding is shown below, where the high density from shade produced by a tree resulted in an incorrect curve of the right lane.
+![alt text][image25]
 ![alt text][image18]

 ### 1. Failure Solutions and Success